+++ title = "SSH Access to Git Repository in Docker" date = 2022-01-23T15:06:47+09:00 tags = ["sysadmin"] +++

 So for git SSH access to Gogs running in docker, the necessary steps here are:

-3. Add the shim script to /app/gogs/gogs (make sure it's owned by root and is chmod-ed 0755)
+git user on the host~git/.ssh to /data/git/.ssh in the Gogs container/app/gogs/gogs (make sure it's owned by root and